 Call Downtown Dental Excellence Today!
-(281) 592-0597

 Is Dental Bonding Necessary?

 While many people get dental bonding for cosmetic reasons, there are actually oral health care reasons for having bonding done.
 Chips in teeth can eventually damage other, healthy teeth—as well as the tongue.
 Cracks in teeth can actually continue to grow, which can lead to infections and tooth decay.
-While bonding may not be as good of a solution to more severe dental problems as veneers, they can help to stop certain crack and chips from worsening.
+While bonding may not be as good a solution to more severe dental problems as veneers, they can help to stop certain cracks and chips from worsening.

 What is the Difference Between Veneers and Bonding?

-Dental bonding and dental veneers are often confused with each other, because the two procedures are very similar.
-Still, there are a few differences between the two, that make them unique procedures.
+Dental bonding and dental veneers are often confused with each other because the two procedures are very similar.
+Still, there are a few differences between the two that make them unique procedures.
 Dental bonding is a simple procedure, and can often be completed in one session.
 Veneers, on the other hand, are more in-depth—and will often take multiple visits.

 Call Downtown Dental Excellence Today!
-(281) 592-0597

 How Long Will it Last?